 How does this compare to the Citi Premier?

 Citi also has the Citi Premier℠ Card, which currently has its best-ever welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.
-The card has a $95 annual fee that’s waived for the first year, and if you don’t yet have the card I highly recommend it.
+The card has a $95 annual fee, and if you don’t yet have the card I highly recommend it.

 This card offers triple points on travel and gas and double points on dining and entertainment.